kenatiod/MUT/Understanding Machine Understanding.md

 Harnad, S. (1992).
 The Turing Test is not a trick: Turing indistinguishability is a scientific criterion.
 ACM SIGART Bulletin, 3(4), 9-10.

+Keller, H. (1903).
+The Story of My Life.
+New York: Doubleday, Page & Co.

+Landau, B. (1997).
+Language and experience in blind children: Retrospective and prospective.
+In V. Lewis & G. M. Collis (Eds.), Blindness and psychological development in young children (pp. 107-127).
+British Psychological Society.

 Marcus, G. (2018).
 Deep learning: A critical appraisal. arXiv preprint arXiv:1801.00631.

 Searle, J. R. (1980).
 Minds, brains, and programs.
 Behavioral and Brain Sciences, 3(3), 417-424.